Working Drafts

 5:26am

-When I reach the base of the 101, it feels wrong to be the only witness to something this big.
+I reach the 101.
 A few lights glow in windows above, but the building is mostly dark.
-No people.
-A couple of cars waiting at the intersection.
-A cab idling.
+A couple of cars wait at the intersection.
+A cab idles.
 I take a few pictures and keep moving.

 A few blocks away, I circle toward an area we were in yesterday.
 Shops.
 An outdoor Apple Store.
 I turn left, then right, into a wide plaza.

 A young couple sits on a bench.
 She notices me.
-I stand out—hoodie, shorts over black thermal leggings, Nikes.
+Hoodie, shorts over black thermal leggings, Nikes—I stand out.

 She’s drunk.
 No translation needed.

-She stands next to me, then suddenly bolts down the plaza, untied Doc Martens slapping the pavement, white dress and denim jacket flapping behind her.
+She steps beside me, then suddenly bolts down the plaza, untied Doc Martens slapping the pavement, white dress and denim jacket flapping behind her.
 I laugh.
 Her boyfriend laughs, too.
-Twenty yards away, she stops, throws her hands up in mock victory.
+Twenty yards away, she stops and throws her hands up in mock victory.

 I won!